dansays/housesitter-instructions/README.md

 On the inside door of the upper cabinet located to the right of the refrigerator, you will find a QR code.
 If you've got an iPhone, just point your camera app at the code, and you'll see a "Join Umami" action appear at the top of your screen.
 Tap it, and you're online.
 (Android users, you're on your own.
 Maybe [this](https://www.androidpolice.com/2019/03/13/android-q-lets-you-share-and-connect-to-wifi-networks-with-qr-codes/) will help?)

 ## Hey, Siri

+Want to watch TV or play some video games or do some VR?

 "Hey, Siri!
 Turn on/off the Television/Playstation/Nintendo."
 Note that Siri can't actually turn on the Nintendo Switch, you have to do that manually.
 The Switch is in the cabinet along the window, beneath the turntable.